AaltoRSE/rse-timetracking/README.md

 ### Doing work

 Each time you work on the project, record your time using `/spend`.
 Example: `/spend 6h`.
+What counts as time spent on a project?: working for it, meetings about it, planning what to do about it, learning things you wouldn't be learning if it wasn't for this project.

 Update the `Status` as needed.
-Common statuses: `InProgress`: being worked on.  `Consulting`: I work on it whenever the customer asks, but not usually.
+Common statuses: `InProgress`: being worked on.  `Consulting`: I work on it whenever the customer asks, but not routinely thinking about it.

 Add comments as needed to let others know about what's going on (doesn't need to be detailed for most projects).